 The state’s current operating budget for the FY 2014-15 Biennium (from all operating fund sources) is $71.3 billion.
 A separate capital budget is the source of financing for major building, renovation, and land acquisition projects.

 State expenditures are primarily paid for by general state tax revenues, federal funds, fee revenues, and other sources - such as earned interest and lottery receipts.
 The capital budget is primarily funded through general obligation bonds.
 Principal and interest on state general obligation bonds is paid by the general fund in the operating budget.

 The General Fund - State Operating Budget

 The following chart shows how general fund spending is allocated in the current biennium.
 Over three-quarters of spending occurs in two primary areas: education and human services.
-About one-half of total spending is for education, which includes the state share of funding for public schools (K-12), four-year colleges and universities, and two-year community and technical colleges.
-Health and Human Services spending accounts for 29 percent of the budget.
+About 50 percent of total spending is for education, which includes the state share of funding for public schools (K-12), four-year colleges and universities, and two-year community and technical colleges.
+Health and Human Services spending accounts for 28 percent of the budget.